jimroh/laravel-base/README.md

 ##Other Things to Note:

 1. Namespacing has been added.
 You must do a `php artisan dump-autoload` before running Laravel in a browser.
 2. You must set up your own Database.
-The Laravel Homestead VM is currently the default.
+The Laravel Homestead Setup is currently the default.
 3. Local debugging has been turned on.
 It must be turned off manually.
 4. You must include the font awesome css file manually.